-Here is a list of Matteo Carcassi’s Op.
-60 Etudes and other works.
+Here is a list of Matteo Carcassi’s (1792–1853) Op.
+60 Etudes No.1-25 for classical guitar.
 They are all free sheet music pdfs in the public domain.
-One of the classical guitar’s most famous collections of etudes is Matteo Carcassi’s (1792–1853) Op.
-60 etudes.
-Why are they good?
-They are clean and clear pedagogical pieces that need to be played well because, although they sound nice, they are not particularly amazing compositions.
-Don’t get me wrong, I like the etudes very much but they will not be remembered for their artistic qualities in the same way that, for example, Beethoven has been.
-They are simply good etudes for learning because they are simple and uncluttered compositions.
+Opus 60 represents one of the classical guitar’s most famous and useful collections of studies.
+Why?
+They are clean and clear pedagogical pieces that need to be played well due to their relatively simple musical ideas.
+Don’t get me wrong, I like the etudes and there is a certain level of complexity but they will not be remembered for their artistic qualities in the same way that, for example, Beethoven’s works have been.
+They are simply good etudes for learning because they are clear and uncluttered compositions.
 You usually only have one or two main tasks (technically/musically) to accomplish in each work.
-As a teacher I like using Carcassi etudes because the student has to present the notes to me in a clear and minimalist, yet elegant, Classical style.
+As a teacher I enjoy using Carcassi etudes because the student has to present the notes to me in a clear and minimalist, yet elegant, Classical style.
 The etudes are an excellent balance between clear musical ideas and and straight-forward pedagogical tasks.
-I forgot to mention that with 25 in the collection the etudes are pretty comprehensive of Classical era technique and musical considerations.
+The 25 etudes in the collection are pretty comprehensive of Classical era technique and musical considerations.

 Notation & TAB (Tablature)

 - Ten Classical Etudes.
-Contains a few works by Carcassi.
-PDF, videos lessons
+Contains some of these etudes by Carcassi.
+PDF, videos lessons, everything you need to learn.

 Etude No. 1: This is a great etude for scale work and arpeggios.
 In fact it sums up two very important technique elements in one nice and short little composition.
 Although most people play the scale runs legato, I’d recommend following the facsimile instruction to play staccato at least up to the transitional material toward the arpeggios.
 The staccato might help the idea of pre= preparation in the right hand.
 Play legato too if you like the sound but doing both is preferable in the practice room.